Inside Ivanka’s Dreamworld

 But Ivanka, whom he sometimes calls “Baby” in official meetings, is “unique.”
 If Trump sees any of his children as his heir apparent, it’s Ivanka.
 “If she ever wanted to run for president,” he said, “I think she’d be very, very hard to beat.”
 At 37, she is old enough.
 But Ivanka has never talked with her friends about running for office, and the president said she has never expressed any interest about that to him.
 Still, while Don Jr. might be a hit at political rallies, Ivanka is the only child the president ever considered for an administration post.
 “She went into the whole helping-people-with-jobs, and I wasn’t sure that was going to be the best use of her time, but I didn’t know how successful she’d be,” the president said.
 “She’s created millions of jobs, and I had no idea she’d be that successful.”

 The “millions of jobs” claim is not true.
-(Through Ivanka’s work as adviser to the president, companies such as Walmart and IBM have pledged to provide reskilling opportunities over the next five years, mainly to people with jobs already.)
+(Through Ivanka’s work as an adviser to the president, companies such as Walmart and IBM have pledged to provide re-skilling opportunities over the next five years, mainly to people with jobs already.)
 But it’s true that when jobs open up in the Trump administration—a frequent occurrence—Ivanka is at the top of her father’s mind.
 “She’s a natural diplomat,” Trump said.
 “She would’ve been great at the United Nations, as an example.”
 I asked why he didn’t nominate her.
 “If I did, they’d say nepotism, when it would’ve had nothing to do with nepotism.
 But she would’ve been incredible.”
 Warming to the subject, he said, “I even thought of Ivanka for the World Bank … She would’ve been great at that because she’s very good with numbers.”

 The president went on: “She’s got a great calmness … I’ve seen her under tremendous stress and pressure.
 She reacts very well—that’s usually a genetic thing, but it’s one of those things, nevertheless.”
 He added: “She’s got a tremendous presence when she walks into the room.”